Can dementia really be prevented?

 14. Smoking: stop smoking

-16. Diabetes: treat with lifestyle changes and/or medications
+16. Blood Sugar (Diabetes): treat with lifestyle changes and/or medications

-17. High LDL cholesterol: keep your LDL in the optimal range with lifestyle changes and/or medications
+17. Cholesterol: keep your LDL in the optimal range with lifestyle changes and/or medications

 18. Weight: keep your weight in the recommended range